-I wrote about the first year of Politeia here.
+I wrote about the first year of Politeia in a blog post](https://blockcommons.red/post/year-of-politeia/) .
 One of the stand-out trends was the degree to which the stakeholders approved proposals from people who were established contributors to the project, many of these achieving 90% or greater approval.
 The most controversial proposals were those which were competing directly against other proposals.
 A Request for Proposals type process was used to solicit competing proposals for the provision of public relations and market making services.
+In 2020, a formal RFP type of proposal was added to Politeia, this first seeks approval for a round of tendering proposals, which are then pitted against each other in a run-off vote.